-- 2 cans artichoke hearts, drained well and chopped (place them in a cheese cloth and squeeze until very dry)
+- 2 cans artichoke hearts, drained well, and chopped (place in a cheese cloth and squeeze until very dry)

-- 1/2 cup frozen spinach, thawed and drained to remove excess liquid
+- 1/2 cup frozen spinach, thawed and squeezed to remove liquid

 - 2 tablespoons extra virgin olive oil

 - 1 teaspoon Aleppo pepper, plus more for garnish

 - 8 ounces cream cheese at room temperature

 - 1/2 cup sour cream

 - 1 cup Parmesan, shredded

 This is a classic dish reinvented and it's perfect for dinner parties any time of year.
 Spinach and artichoke dip is baked into puff pastry, creating easy-to-assemble bites that are great for cocktail hour mingling because they're not messy.

 Technique tip: Make sure to use a non-stick mini muffin tin and butter it well.